PHP Serialize Online — Free Serializer Tool

 Difference

-Empty arrays are removed de la sérialisation
+Empty arrays are removed from the result

 Remove Empty Objects

-Removes empty objects before serialization
+Removes empty objects from the result

 Comparison with/without option: